Pneumothorax – Quick Consult

 • Tension pneumothorax shifts the mediastinum to the opposite side.

 • Catamenial pneumothorax is a pneumothorax associated with menstruation.
 Seen in women with pelvic endometriosis; rarely seen in women ages 30-50 years.
 Typically affects the right lung within 72 hours of the onset of menses.
-Thought to be related to endometriosis involving the pleura
+Thought to be related to endometriosis involving the pleura.

-• Pregnancy: Pneumothorax is a rare complication of labor and delivery and should be suspected in the pregnant or post partum patient with dyspnea and chest pain (also consider PE).
+• Pregnancy: Pneumothorax is a rare complication of labor and delivery and should be suspected in the pregnant or postpartum patient with dyspnea and chest pain (also consider PE).

 Back To Top